sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 <!-- description --> Learn how to use SAP Omnichannel Promotion Pricing for calculating the effective sales price by applying a coupon to the transaction and adding loyalty points.

 ## Prerequisites
-- You have completed the tutorials [Apply a Simple Promotion with SAP Omnichannel Promotion Pricing](opps-basic-scenario) and [Apply a Mix-and-Match Promotion with SAP Omnichannel Promotion Pricing](opps-advanced-scenario-mixandmatch).
 - You have registered for a trial account on [SAP BTP](hcp-create-trial-account) in the Singapore - Azure region.
 - You should be familiar with the SAP BTP trial landscape and terminology (see [Take a Tour of SAP BTP Trial](cp-trial-quick-onboarding)).
 - You have a subaccount in the Cloud Foundry environment, with Microsoft Azure as provider and the Singapore region (AP21).